Qixin Liang

 Eurographics, 2025

-arXiv / code / video
+paper / code / video

 We present six thin plate/shell models, all featuring constant bending energy Hessians, which offer significant benefits for implicit simulations using thin plate/shell models.
 In the source code repository libThinPlateShells, we provide 13 different bending formulations for researchers and practitioners.